 - All Health and Energy radionuclide concentrations are in good agreement. - Most Health radionuclide concentrations are below detection limits.
-Strontium-90 was detected in a few biota samples, with concentrations consistent with the range of concentrations typically detected in biota.
+Strontium-90 and isotopes of uranium were detected in a few biota samples, with concentrations consistent with the range of concentrations typically detected in these media.